Saab 2000: Operational history

-Sterling Airways in the United States forms a joint venture Alaska Seaplanes to operate Saab 2000 under the brand Aleutian Airways.
-In 2022, Aleutian Airways has been granted approval to start charter and scheduled air service to Unalaska upon completion of a test-flight using Saab 2000 aircraft, and after that charter service commences in September 2022 and the Aleutian Airways' first scheduled flight serving Unalaska commences in 16 November 2022.
-Extension on Saab 2000's service coverage to Sand Point, Cold Bay and, together with a seasonal scheduled service to King Salmon, commences in 2023.
+Sterling Airways in the United States formed a joint venture Alaska Seaplanes to operate Saab 2000 under the brand Aleutian Airways.
+In 2022, Aleutian Airways has been granted approval to start charter and scheduled air service to Unalaska upon completion of a test-flight using Saab 2000 aircraft, and after that charter service commences in September 2022 and the Aleutian Airways' first scheduled flight serving Unalaska commences on 16 November 2022.
+Extension on Saab 2000's service coverage to Sand Point, Cold Bay and, together with a seasonal scheduled service to King Salmon, commenced in 2023.

-Air Charter Express, the passenger division of Freight Runners Express headquartered in Milwaukee WI, took delivery the first example of SAAB 2000 in October 2021.
-Further example acquired in November 2022 is an ex-Eastern Airways' Saab 2000 aircraft (Note: Aircraft registration number "N532FR" as listed in rzjets.net refers) previously served in the United Kingdom.
+Air Charter Express, the passenger division of Freight Runners Express headquartered in Milwaukee, took delivery of the first example of the type in October 2021.

-For military use, Pakistan completed, in June 2006, the purchase of six Saab 2000 turboprop aircraft equipped with the Saab-Ericsson ERIEYE Airborne Early Warning system while revised in May 2007 due to renegotiation with the Government of Pakistan that only five aircraft would be delivered and four of which to be equipped with the Erieye system.
+In June 2006, Pakistan completed the purchase of six Saab 2000s equipped with the Saab-Ericsson ERIEYE Airborne Early Warning system.
+In May 2007, this was renegotiated down to five aircraft, four of which would be equipped with the Erieye system.
 On 3 April 2008, the first Saab 2000 Erieye AEW&C was rolled out and presented to Pakistan Air Force officials during a ceremony in Sweden.
-Subsequent additional orders have been placed in 2017 and 2020, which further expanded Pakistan’s Erieye fleet; and as at August 2024, Pakistan Air Force has nine Saab 2000 Erieye AEW&C Aircraft.
+Subsequent orders were placed in 2017 and 2020, which further expanded Pakistan's Erieye fleet; as of August 2024, Pakistan Air Force has nine Saab 2000 AEW&C examples.

-A Saab 2000 Erieye AEW&C aircraft belonging to Pakistan Air Force was damaged by Indian missile strikes when it was parked in a hangar during the 2025 India–Pakistan conflict.
-On 9 August 2025, the chief of the Indian Air Force stated that a "large aircraft," possibly an ELINT or AEW&C platform, was shot down at a distance of 300 km during a conflict in May, describing it as the “largest-ever recorded surface-to-air kill.”
-Austrian defence analyst Tom Cooper identified the aircraft as a Saab 2000 AEW&C. According to Indian sources, the engagement was attributed to the S-400 missile system and reportedly confirmed through electronic tracking and radar data.
-The claim has been denied by Pakistani authorities.
+One of the Pakistan Air Force's Saab 2000s may have been damaged during an Indian missile strikes on a hangar during the 2025 India–Pakistan conflict, although this was not confirmed, and denied by Pakistan.
+On 9 August 2025, three months after the conflict, the chief of the Indian Air Force claimed that a "large aircraft" (possibly an ELINT or AEW&C platform) was shot down at a distance of 300 km during the May conflict, describing it as the “largest-ever recorded surface-to-air kill".
+According to Indian sources, the engagement was attributed to the S-400 missile system through electronic tracking and radar data.
+This claim was not been verified by any independent or international sources and has been dismissed by Pakistan.